I Failed the TEAS Test … Now What?

 You’ve had your heart set on becoming a nurse for a while now and could just imagine how great it was going to be.
 You were going to be the ace of the nursing unit and beloved by patients and physicians alike as you high-five your way through the clinic.

 Unfortunately, life has a tendency to throw a wrench into plans.
 And the name of today’s wrench is the Test of Essential Academic Skills (TEAS) exam.
 Here’s the good news: a low TEAS score doesn’t mean you’re completely out of luck.
-We gathered advice from Rasmussen College Nursing faculty and staff to help you plan out your potential next steps.
+We gathered advice from Rasmussen University Nursing faculty and staff to help you plan out your potential next steps.

 What you need to know about retaking the TEAS exam

 For many people in this situation, the obvious move is to take the test again with the hopes of improving your score.
 Here’s what the experts want you to know about this option.